 I'm also defaulting to Hangouts over Zoom because that's the account I already have.
 For those who don't use Google services, I can get why it would be annoying to make an account for Hangouts.
 But Google's video chat app makes sense for those relying on Gmail and Google Calendar, which Hangouts seamlessly integrates into.

 It's pretty much all in their names.
 You're primarily gonna want to chat with Zoom if you've got a wide enough set of video phone pals that you need to zoom in and out.
-Hangouts, in turn, is best suited to smaller groups looking to spend more time in their chat.
+Hangouts, in turn, is best suited to smaller groups looking to spend more time in their chat (and Google fans who need more people in the room should check out Meet).
 Neither is bad, they're both pretty simple to use and direct.

 But I wouldn't be surprised if some long distance relatives were surprised when Zoom told them their time was up after 40 minutes.